DATES: 02 Jun – 10 Jun 2018

 Read on to discover our ethos and team-centred approach and for the nitty gritty like flight and visa advice, insurance requirements and kit recommendations.
 Use the buttons below to ask questions or to apply for this team or, once approved, to secure your spot on this team with a Booking Form and a £400 deposit.

-The aim of this Adventure Academy expedition to Georgia’s Caucasus mountains is to learn practical Alpine skills in a genuine expedition environment.
-You’ll then bed your new skills and knowledge in on the secondary aim of this expedition: a summit attempt of Mount Kazbek (5047m), the second highest volcano in Georgia and the second highest in the Caucasus range.
+The aim of this Adventure Academy expedition is to trek into Georgia’s Caucasus mountains where you’ll learn and use practical alpine skills in a genuine expedition environment before attempting the secondary aim of this expedition: a summit attempt of Mount Kazbek (5047m), the highest highest volcano in Georgia and the second highest in the Caucasus range.

 Acquire and develop Alpine skills in an expedition environment.